 - (1) Source: Lotus OneSource.
-Total shareholder return is based on a stock price which has been adjusted for stock splits, stock dividends, cash dividends and cash equivalents and is calculated assuming reinvestment of the dividend at the closing price on the date before the ex-dividend trading date. - - Western's management, in its recently issued 1996 annual report to stockholders, proclaims that its "vision" for Western will be attained "by adding value."
-Over the past three years, however, this same team has failed to add much value to your investment in Western-- achieving lackluster shareholder returns relative to the U.S. equity markets, increasing borrowings and suffering a downgrade in debt rating.
+Total shareholder return is based on a stock price which has been adjusted for stock splits, stock dividends, cash dividends and cash equivalents and is calculated assuming reinvestment of the dividend at the closing price on the date before the ex-dividend trading date. - Western's management, in its recently issued 1996 annual report to stockholders, proclaims that its "vision" for Western will be attained "by adding value."
+Over the past three years, however, this same team has failed to add much value to your investment in Western -- achieving lackluster shareholder returns relative to the U.S. equity markets, increasing borrowings and suffering a downgrade in debt rating.
 Indeed, the consummation of Western's announced merger with Kansas City Power & Light Company ("KCP&L") is still uncertain since, among other things, it requires regulatory approval as well as approval of the shareholders of each of Western and KCP&L. We note that, on May 16, 1997, two midwestern utilities, Northern States Power Co. and Wisconsin Energy Corp., announced the termination of their planned merger citing unexpected regulatory complications which they had encountered.
-Although we have no knowledge that any regulators have raised issues concerning the Western/KCP&L merger, such merger is subject to review by the Federal Energy Regulatory Commission and Western itself has stated that there can be no assurance that such approval will be obtained.
+The proposed Western/KCP&L merger is subject to review by the Federal Energy Regulatory Commission and Western itself has stated that there can be no assurance that such approval will be obtained.